What a Ride!

 I completed writing the book in February this year but didn't have time to relax.
 Patience isn't one of my virtues and I wanted the book out by the summer.
 February was when the serious bit, the editing came into play.
 To say that it's an arduous and tricky part of the procedure is an understatement.

 The proofread process has always been a niggling problem for me and something I’ve never had much luck with.
 This time I decided to send the first few chapters to a special friend who came back with some valuable feedback.
 Her advice prompted me to seek a professional proofreader, so I hired one of the best, but it was at a cost.
 The manuscript came back much cleaner and was very well polished.
 That’s the upside.
 Even after publication, to be honest though, a couple of stray punctuation issues have come to light.
 Frustrating and annoying? – Yes, but certainly not a show-stopper.

-Truth is, an author can only read their own manuscript so many times and anyway, like most authors, I will be bringing out a new second edition a few weeks after its initial publication.
+Truth is, any author worth their salt will quickly bring out a second edition to alleviate the problem.
 This helps address any late issues before a full book marketing campaign begins.
 So, if you've obtained a copy early on, keep hold of it!

 Moving on, what to do with the book when published?
 I purposely channelled the paperback version through just one distributor.
 This has enabled the book to chart.
 Indeed it made No.1 in Lulu.com’s Top 100 Mystery and Crime chart in its first week of publication and then hit No.1 in their ALL FICTION Top 100 table for May.
 The paperback is due to be released on Amazon.co.uk and available by order through other outlets by the beginning of July.